-D10.1 'Communication and dissemination plan with conference agenda' sets out key functions and activities in this domain for the IRIS project (Grant Agreement No. 774199), funded by the European Commission's Horizon 2020 Research and Innovation Program (H2020).
+D10.10 is a 'Communication and dissemination plan with conference agenda' update that sets out key functions and activities in this domain for the IRIS project (Grant Agreement No. 774199), funded by the European Commission's Horizon 2020 Research and Innovation Program (H2020).
 This document gives a framework for collaboration and the tools for targeted, effective communications and dissemination.
 It will be reviewed and updated to remain relevant and evolve with the project.